SedlacekPetrHub/Portfolio/README.md

 All of these prototypes were made using Godot engine and coded with GDScript.
 These are not all projects that I worked on, just a small look at some that I think pushed me forward with my skills.

-Also excuse the sometimes stupid code names, didn't think I would showcase these games to someone :)
+Also excuse the juvenile code names, made some long time ago, didn't think I would showcase these to someone :)

 ---